virangadharmasiri/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 4.Appropriately labels the data set with descriptive variable names.

-5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject./
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.